Clearlake Brain Injury Lawyer

 Many individuals will make a full recovery following a head injury.
 To increase the chances of a positive outcome, a comprehensive recovery plan is needed.
 It includes:

 - Medical Management: The medical management of a traumatic brain injury does not end when someone leaves the hospital.
 Often, individuals are asked to take certain medications and follow-up with medical specialists regularly.
 This is important because doctors might need to make changes to certain medications to reduce side effects, treat complications, or start other therapies.

 - Rehabilitation: Many people will need the help of a physical therapist after suffering a TBI.
 A physical therapist can help someone regain muscle strength, reduce discomfort, and improve coordination that might have been damaged following a brain injury.
-Physical therapy programs can last weeks or months, depending on the severity of the injury and the improvements that are made.
+Physical therapy programs can last weeks or months, depending on the severity of the injury and the improvements.

 - Social Support: Social support after a TBI is also critical.
 Some people might need access to specialized equipment to assist with their recovery process.
 Other individuals could need assistance with their activities of daily living.
 This includes cooking, cleaning, and even running errands around town.
 Social support from family members and friends during this time is critical.

 A trained legal adviser can also help individuals and their loved ones during the recovery process following a TBI.
-With the help of an experienced Clearlake Brain Injury Attorney, families can focus on the medical recovery of their loved ones.
+With the help of an experienced Clearlake Brain Injury Attorney, families can focus on their loved ones' medical recovery.

 If you or someone you love has been diagnosed with a traumatic brain injury, contact our experienced Clearlake Brain Injury Lawyers for free, friendly legal advice at (707) 564-1900 or (800) 404-5400.
 See our past cases on our Verdicts and Settlements page.